jangler/xmutils/readme.txt

 name.
 If x = 0, waveform is triangle; if x = 1, waveform is saw; if x = 2,
 waveform is square; if x = 3, waveform is noise.

-    The pulse width of a square wave (@2) instrument can be set by putting @xx in the instrument's name. xx can be a decimal integer from 0 to 15.
+    The pulse width of a square wave (@2) instrument can be set by putting pwxx in the instrument's name. xx can be a decimal integer from 0 to 15.